jyellick/obc-docs/whitepaper.md

 #### Private Transactions and Confidential Contracts
-If transaction patterns are too easily observed and interpreted, shared ledgers may give away details about a supplier relationship that should not be revealed to their competitors.
+If transaction patterns are too easily observed and interpreted, shared ledgers may give away details about business relationships that should not be revealed to competitors.
 In tight supplier/buyer communities, even one party's relative volume of trade is information which would not be appropriate for a system supporting trade between parties to reveal.
 Therefore, a business-ready blockchain must provide mechanisms to conceal identity, transaction patterns, and terms of confidential contracts from unauthorized third parties.

 Within Open Blockchain, content confidentiality is achieved by encrypting the transactions such that only the stakeholders can decrypt and execute them.
-In addition, a piece of business logic (chaincode, a.k.a. smart-contract) can also be cryptographically secured (if its confidentiality is required by its stakeholders) and will only get loaded and decrypted at runtime. (see architecture below for details)
+In addition, a piece of business logic (realized by a smart contract) can also be cryptographically secured (if confidentiality is required by its stakeholders) and will only get loaded and decrypted at runtime.
+This is further explained in the architecture below.

 _Still have questions on confidentiality?
 Check out the [confidentiality section] (FAQ/confidentiality_FAQ.md) of FAQ_

 #### Modular Consensus
 Because different industries and regions may run their own networks,  different networks might need to deploy different consensus algorithms to fit their usage scenarios.
 Consensus algorithms under the Open Blockchain protocol must be pluggable, allowing users to select the consensus algorithm of their choice during deployment.
-The Open Blockchain protocol will provide an initial out of the box Practical Byzantine Fault Tolerance (PBFT) [1] implementation in its initial release, and we anticipate that the community will contribute additional consensus algorithm modules in the future.
+The Open Blockchain protocol will provide an implementation of Byzantine Fault Tolerance (BFT) in its initial release, using the PBFT protocol [1].
+We anticipate that the community will contribute additional consensus algorithm modules in the future.

 _Still have questions on consensus and want to explore more about OBC's pre-packaged consensus implementations ?
 Check out the [consensus section] (FAQ/consensus_FAQ.md) of FAQ_